 Managing IT projects is not too far away from managing other types of projects.
-In this article, I am focusing on IT projects and the activities of an IT project manager but it’s possible that project managers for construction, events, research, design, or other projects would have a similar set of activities in their work day.
+In this article, I am focusing on IT projects and the activities of an IT project manager.
+Still, it’s possible that project managers for construction, events, research, design, or other projects would have a similar set of activities in their workday.
 What they all definitely share, though, is the fact that all project managers work with a lot of data, information, and documents.
-Not all these documents are written by yourself but if you genuinely have an issue with writing things up in files, share them, live them, breathe them – then you might want to do an internship first to check this profession out in detail.
+Not all these documents are written by yourself, but if you genuinely have an issue with writing things up in files, share them, live them, breathe them – then you might want to do an internship first to check this profession out in detail.

-Before I’m explaining what a project manager in IT does, it’s important to define what a project actually is.
+Before I’m explaining what a project manager in IT does, it’s essential to define what a project is.
 A project is a temporary endeavor to achieve one or more goals in a defined timeframe by tapping into agreed resource pools.
 While IT operations would be continual in a temporal meaning, an IT project has a start date and an end date.
-Between these dates, the project manager tries to control and steer the activities towards a successful turnaround, however, it’s not directly the project manager’s “fault” if a project is not successful.
+Between these dates, the project manager tries to control and steer the activities towards a successful turnaround.
+However, it’s not directly the project manager’s “fault” if a project is not successful.

 A project can be considered as successfully closed when all defined goals were achieved without taking longer than planned or without completely depleting the project budget.
 When there are changes to the project variables, the project should be replanned and assessed.
-There’s a good chance that the changes introduce risk or cause delay in one or more of the deliverables.
+There’s a good chance that the changes introduce risk or cause delays in one or more of the deliverables.
 But fear not.
 Managing IT projects can also be great fun.
 It’s a fast-paced, lively, and vivid activity.
-You will learn the ropes of project management but you will not find yourself in a routine.
-Every day is going to be different and the journey never ends.
-You communicate will all types of people and you are responsible for delivering products and services from which the users will benefit from
+You will learn the ropes of project management, but you will not find yourself in a routine.
+Every day is going to be different, and the journey never ends.
+You communicate will all types of people, and you are responsible for delivering products and services from which the users will benefit from

 Identify changes, issues, and opportunities early and incorporate the information into the plan.
-Also please be informed that it’s common practice to have one IT project manager work one more than one project at the same time.
+Also, please be informed that it’s common practice to have one IT project manager work on more than one project at the same time.
 How many projects can be managed by one person at the same time?
-This might vary from environment to environment and each project’s complexity is also a factor here but in any way, I would not recommend assigning more than ten projects to one project manager at the same time.
+This might vary from environment to environment, and each project’s complexity is also a factor here, but in any way, I would not recommend assigning more than ten projects to one project manager at the same time.

-Certainly one of the most exciting phases of your project.
-You will do research, evaluate information, assess the current state of things, brainstorm with key individuals, have a kick-off workshop meeting and more activities are part of initiating a project.
-You collect and process all this data and see if your business sponsors signs off your endeavor.
+The initiation is undoubted one of the most exciting phases of your project.
+You will do research, evaluate information, assess the current state of things, brainstorm with key individuals, have a kick-off workshop meeting, and more activities are part of initiating a project.
+You collect and process all this data and see if your business sponsors signs off on your endeavor.

 This project phase is involving fewer people to contribute to.
 Often you will take some time for yourself and consolidate the products of the previous project phase and prepare a project plan.
 Whether that project plan turns into a complex project charter or remains as a one-pager Gantt chart is up to the organization requesting you to manage the project and the overall scope of what will be done and how many people it will involve in later phases.

-The controlling and the implementing phases work together.
+The controlling and implementing phases work together.
 They are not necessarily sequential phases.
-In order to control the project team’s effort you need to measure what the directed activities where and how much time was planned in order for them to be finished against how long they actually took.
-If you notice a recurring mismatch it might be that you planned it wrong and need to correct the rest of the plan accordingly.
+In order to control the project team’s effort, you need to measure what the directed activities were and how much time was planned in order for them to be finished against how long they took.
+If you notice a recurring mismatch, it might be that you intended it wrong and need to correct the rest of the plan accordingly.

-Time is often directly tied to resources and cost subjects, because, as you all know, time is money.
+Time is often directly tied to resources and cost subjects because, as you all know, time is money.
 Your project has a start date and an end date.
 Time management is the core discipline of project management.
-If this wasn’t the case it would be a part of the operations of the business.
+If this weren’t the case, it would be a part of the operations of the business.

-Financials, budget management and being cost-efficient is often a critical aspect of delivering IT projects.
+Financials, budget management, and being cost-efficient is often a critical aspect of delivering IT projects.
 It can, however, occur that you have nothing at all to do with financials if you are working in your own company without external staff or clients.
-In that case, you plan your budget with man-days or man-hours and manage it as part of the “Resource” subject scope.
+In that case, you plan your budget with work-days or person-hours and manage it as part of the “Resource” subject scope.

 This is one of my favorite subjects.
 It’s equally important as it is virtual.
 It’s a risk that a meteorite could strike down and destroy the data center in which you host your servers.
-It’s highly unlikely but it’s a risk.
-Risk is often categorized per likelihood (low, medium, high) and severity (low, medium, high).
+It’s highly unlikely, but it’s a risk.
+Risk is often categorized by likelihood (low, medium, high) and severity (low, medium, high).
 The output of that calculation is your risk factor.
 What would you do with these identified risks now?
-Looking at the example below you could, for instance, mitigate the risk by using two separate data centers or recommend to build one beneath the surface, where it would be safe from the blast.
-If there is no viable mitigation option your sponsors and stakeholders can also choose to accept the risk as is formally.
+Looking at the example below, you could, for instance, mitigate the risk by using two separate data centers or recommend building one beneath the surface, where it would be safe from the blast.
+If there is no viable mitigation option, your sponsors and stakeholders can also choose to accept the risk as is formally.

-You need to plan the quality of your future product or service diligently and during development measure against all targets.
+You need to plan the quality of your future product or service diligently and during development measures against all targets.
 Perform quality assurance and quality control throughout the lifetime of the project.
-If there is an issue this needs to be addressed before it becomes a problem.
+If there is an issue, this needs to be addressed before it becomes a problem.

 If you need resources from outside the project team, you need to research about companies and people who provide the required skills to support the project.
 Comparing the offerings and pricing of these is part of the procurement and links to cost and resource subjects.

-In my very own humble opinion communication is the lifeline and key discipline in project management.
+In my very own humble opinion, communication is the lifeline and key discipline in project management.
 It’s at least equally important in comparison to time management.
 You need to make sure all stakeholders are always informed about everything they care about and should potentially care about.
-The communication to the project team is very important.
-If they are confused or understand a deliverable differently and you don’t spot it in time they will waste development time.
+Communication with the project team is essential.
+If they are confused or understand a deliverable differently, and you don’t spot it in time, they will waste development time.

-That costs not only project time but it will also impact their relationship with you and your’s with the project sponsor.
+That costs not only project time, but it will also impact their relationship with you and your’s with the project sponsor.
 Plan the communication and check with everybody if they’d agree on your plan.
-Map out who needs to be informed, about what, why, how detailed, and how often and in what format.
+Map out who needs to be informed about what, why, how detailed, and how often, and in what format.
 Maybe have weekly meetings with the developers but send the sponsor only a report of the project status.
-If something doesn’t work out, increase the communication quality and frequency.
+If something doesn’t work out, increase communication quality and frequency.

-There are many methodologies out there and you need to find the one that suits you and your organization.
+There are many methodologies out there, and you need to find the one that suits you and your organization.
 Are you agile and do Scrum project management?
-Not sure whether to go for PRINCE2 which is popular in the UK or to go for PMP which is often used in the US?
-I like to follow the international standard for project management ISO 21500 for instance but there are many out there.
-Most importantly you can work well with the framework and make it work for your organization as well.
+Not sure whether to go for PRINCE2, which is popular in the UK, or if you should do PMP training, which is often used in the US?
+I like to follow the international standard for project management ISO 21500, for instance, but there are many out there.
+Most importantly, you can work well with the framework and make it work for your organization as well.
 If you want to find out more about the different methodologies out there, check out my overview article as well

 Project management is a lot.
 It’s demanding, challenging, highly interesting, but also very educative and very rewarding.
-With every completed project you learned more and can apply all types of improvements directly on the next project.
+With every completed project, you learned more and can apply all types of improvements directly to the next project.
 If you read this and got worried because you’re not good at decision making, rest assured.
 It’s usually not the responsibility of the project manager to call the shots.
-The project manager acts more like an advisor and points out options and requests approval on decisions from the project sponsors and stakeholders.
+The project manager acts more like an advisor and points out options, and requests approval on decisions from the project sponsors and stakeholders.

 Photo credit: Sebastiaan ter Burg